versionone/VersionOne.Client.Requestor/TECHNICAL.md

 # Technologies Used

 * VersionOne.SDK.Experimental Api Input / Output Translators -- converts JSON (HAL compliant) to V1 XML on inbound, and reverse on outbound
-* Backbone.js -- only utilizing Backbone.Events and models at a rudimentary level right now
+* RequireJS -- module loading
 * Backbone Forms -- dynamically creates the HTML form based on a lightweight "schema" defined in JS
 * jQueryMobile -- mobile-friendly HTML5 framework
+* Backbone.js -- only utilizing Backbone.Events and models at a rudimentary level right now
+* jsRender -- jQuery Templates successor
 * toastr -- simple "toast" status messages
-* RequireJS -- module loading
 * CoffeeScript -- love it, or leave it, that's your choice.
 I dig it.

 # Areas for Possible Improvement